-Frame.
-Specifies whether the frame is metal, plastic, rimless, or a frame that requires a standard groove or a wide groove.
+Frame: Specifies whether the frame is metal, plastic, rimless, or a frame that requires a standard groove or a wide groove.
 Metal For metal frames; default size offset is 0.00.
-Plastic For plastic frames: automatically defaults to +0.20, but this default oversize may be adjusted on the Frame Screen (refer to the Frame Screen field definitions on page A-30).
-Rimless Cuts a rimless lens; roughs the lens out and finishes with a slow finish cut.
-Size overset is done automatically.
-When "Rimless" is selected, the Bevel field changes to Probe Mtd (Probe Method)-see definition on the following page.
-St. Groove Cuts a groove 0.5 millimeters wide-this is the standard for most grooved lenses.
-W. Groove Cuts a groove with a width that is user-defined on the Advanced Setup Screen.
+Plastic For plastic frames; automatically defaults to $+0.20$, but this default oversize may be adjusted on the Frame Screen (refer to the Frame Screen field definitions on page A-30).
+Rimles State St. Gro bove Cuts a groove 0.5 millimeters wide-this is the standard for most grooved lenses.
+W. Gr Cuts a groove with a width that is user-defined on the Advanced Setup Screen .